MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

  ### Completeness in the [`SCCompleteness`](SCCompleteness.mc4) Component

-This small grammar just allows Statechart compartments to be marked as complete `(c)` or incomplete `(...)`, which semantically makes an important difference when using Statecharts for specification and refinement.
+This small grammar allows Statechart compartments to be marked as complete `(c)` or incomplete `(...)`, which semantically makes an important difference when using Statecharts for specification and refinement.
 See [Rum16] for a detailed discussion.